neospl0it/neospl0it.github.io/_posts/2024-09-23-hide-secrets-on-jpg-images.md

     content = f1.read()
     offset = content.index(bytes.fromhex("FFD9"))  # Find the end of the JPG image f1.seek(offset + 2)  # Move the pointer just after \FF\D9

     # Write the extracted file content to a new file
     with open("program_extracted.exe", "wb") as f2:
         f2.write(f1.read())
 ```

-This code will extract the hidden file from the JPG and write it to a new file called `program_extracted.exe`.
+This code will extract the hidden `program.exe` file from the JPG and write it to a new file, which can then be executed.

-### Why Use This Technique?
+## Why This Technique Works

-- **Simple and Effective:** No complex steganography algorithms are required.
-- **Stealthy:** Hidden data does not affect the image display.
-- **Cross-Platform:** Can be implemented using basic tools available on all platforms.

-This easy method of encrypting data and messages within JPG pictures might be a fun way to get started with steganography.
-You can simply inject and retrieve secret data by using Python and a hex editor such as `ghex` .
-This technique shows how to cleverly change files, however it is not very safe for sensitive information (because anybody with knowledge of the file structure may simply retrieve the hidden data).
+- **Simple Yet Effective**: This method doesn’t require complex steganographic algorithms, making it accessible to anyone with basic Python skills.
+- **Stealthy**: The hidden data doesn’t alter the appearance of the image, making it an excellent method for covertly storing information.
+- **Cross-Platform Compatibility**: The technique works on any platform where Python and a hex editor can run.

+While this approach is an exciting way to experiment with steganography, it’s worth noting that it’s not particularly secure.
+Anyone who understands the structure of a JPG file could extract the hidden data just as easily as you can.
+For true confidentiality, more advanced encryption and steganography techniques should be employed.

+This method, however, serves as a fascinating introduction to the world of data concealment!